Overview

 Scholarships

-The Education Abroad Office awards a number of grants and scholarships to students who participate in an education abroad program through Global Programs.
+The Education Abroad Office awards a number of grants and scholarships to students who participate in an education abroad program through Penn State Global.
 The application for the scholarships awarded through the Education Abroad Office is included with your program application.
 Eligibility is based on academic merit and/or financial need.
 You must have a current FAFSA on file to be awarded.
 There are additional scholarship opportunities through our partner universities, Penn State Academic Departments, and other sources.
 To view a full list of scholarships, eligibility requirements, and deadlines visit Funding Study Abroad.

 Student Aid